 Series A in 2020

-Adrestia Therapeutics Ltd is a biotechnology company based in Cambridge, United Kingdom, focused on developing therapeutics aimed at restoring biological balance in damaged, diseased, and dying cells.
-Founded in 2017, the company specializes in synthetic rescue, a method that decodes the complexity of genetic networks to identify innovative treatment approaches for various diseases.
-Adrestia Therapeutics provides basic research, applied research, and experimental development services to advance its mission in the biotechnology industry.
+Adrestia Therapeutics Ltd is a biotechnology company based in Cambridge, United Kingdom, founded in 2017.
+The company specializes in developing therapeutics aimed at restoring the biological balance in damaged, diseased, and dying cells.
+Adrestia Therapeutics is recognized for its expertise in synthetic rescue, an innovative approach that decodes complex genetic networks to identify novel treatment strategies for various diseases.
+In addition to therapeutic development, the company provides basic and applied research, as well as experimental development services tailored to the biotechnology industry.

 CureVac